peerigon/inspect-loader/README.md

 }
 ```

 **Please note:** `context` and `options` are *not* references to the `loaderContext` of the loader you want to test.
-They just expose the internal state of the `inspect-loader`.
-However, this is useful if you have multiple callbacks and you want to find out which resource or loader pipeline has been invoked.
+They just expose the internal state of the **inspect-loader**.
+This is useful if you have multiple callbacks and you want to find out which resource or loader pipeline has been invoked.

 <h2 align="center">License</h2>
 Unlicense